tsloughter/rebar3.org/content/en/docs/dependencies.md

 ### Overrides

 Overrides may be used in case of dependency conflicts.
-This is particularly useful in case of transistive elixir dependencies which use version constraints that rebar3 does not currently support.
+This is particularly useful in case of transitive elixir dependencies which use version constraints that rebar3 does not currently support.
 Below is an example of using `overrides` configuration to override the `decimal` version constraint for `myxql` :